Sharp eigenvalue estimates on degenerating surfaces: Introduction and results

-There exists a constant $C$ depending only on $\hat \delta $ and the genus of $M$ so that \beqs \babs{\frac{\partial\lambda}{\partial\ell_1}- \frac{\la}{\ell_1}}\leq C\ell_1 \abs{\log(\ell_1)} \text{ and } \babs{\frac{\partial\la}{\partial\ell_j}}\leq C\ell_1^2 \text{ for } j\neq 1 \eeqs while a change of the twist coordinates can only change the first eigenvalue by \beq \babs{\frac{\partial\la}{\partial\psi_1}}\leq C\ell_1^4, \qquad \text{ respectively } \qquad \babs{\frac{\partial\la}{\partial\psi_j}}\leq C\ell_1^2 \quad\text{ for } j=2,\ldots,3(\gamma-1).\eeq \end{thm}
+There exists a constant $C$ depending only on $\hat \delta $ and the genus of $M$ so that \beq \babs{\frac{\partial\lambda_1}{\partial\ell_1}- \frac{\la_1}{\ell_1}}\leq C\ell_1 \abs{\log(\ell_1)} \text{ and } \babs{\frac{\partial\la_1}{\partial\ell_j}}\leq C\ell_1^2 \text{ for } j\neq 1 \eeq while a change of the twist coordinates can only change the first eigenvalue by \beq \babs{\frac{\partial\la_1}{\partial\psi_1}}\leq C\ell_1^4, \qquad \text{ respectively } \qquad \babs{\frac{\partial\la_1}{\partial\psi_j}}\leq C\ell_1^2 \quad\text{ for } j=2,\ldots,3(\gamma-1).\eeq \end{thm}

-Here and in the following $\Col(\si^1)$ denotes the collar neighbourhood of $\si^1$ described by the Collar lemma \ref{lemma:collar} which we recall in the appendix and $\inj_g(p)$ stands for the injectivity radius in $p\in (M,g)$.
-We also note that the facts that $\la$ is simple and invariant under pull-back by diffeomorphisms guarantee that the above derivatives are well defined, compare also Lemma \ref{cor:grad-la}.
+We note that the facts that $\la_1$ is simple and invariant under pull-back by diffeomorphisms guarantee that the above derivatives are well-defined, see also Lemma~\ref{cor:grad-la}.
+We will prove the above result based on an essentially explicit characterisation of $\na \la_1$ given later in Theorem~\ref{thm:1}.